dsapandora/ubuntu/README.md

 ### Publishing Boxes

-The task `make publish` will copy over any built boxes to the http://dist.nerc-lancaster.ac.uk.
+The task `make publish` will copy over any built boxes to http://dist.nerc-lancaster.ac.uk (via a san mount `UPLOAD_DIR`).
 If the metadata for the box has been defined in the **atlas.json** file then the boxes will be registered on the atlas cloud.
 In order to do this, the `ATLAS_TOKEN` is required to be supplied to make as an environment variable:

     ATLAS_TOKEN=my_At7a5_Ap1_k3y make clean build publish

 **N.B the box will be registered in an unreleased state.
 You will have to log in to atlas cloud in order to release**

-By default, the `make publish` task will upload boxes to *dist.nerc-lancaster.ac.uk* using the **automaton** user.
-The automaton user does not have a password, as such an `DIST_RSA` file can be specified to enable public/private key authentication.
-The `DIST_USER` can also be adjusted to enable rsyncing as a different user.

 Putting this all together, if you want to build a specific box then you can be doing something like: